turtlemonvh/blanket/html/README.md

 ## TODO

-* move http calls into a central data service
-    * poll for changes on a configurable interval
-    * make url configurable
-* break into separate pages
 * limit results to first 100 items
-* make display more compact
 * allow editing of TOML files inline
     * edit button that pops up form
 * integrate stuff from html5bp